Trebor-Huang/model/impredicative.typ

 - The universe structure of CoC, CIC and pCIC (in story)
 - talk about inductive types, large elimination, and squash types

+---

+- Start with CoC
+- Add $"CC"_omega$
+- Add inductives to CIC
+- Paradoxes: Berardi paradox, Impredicativity is not set theoretic
+- We ban large elimination for Prop, and remove impredicativity for Set
+- Squash-like types are now allowed
+- This creates pCIC (pCuIC with cumulativity (essentially Coq))

 == 悖论三则

 === 朴素集合论的悖论